Edir Macedo

 Edir Macedo (born February 18, 1945) is a Brazilian evangelical bishop, writer, billionaire businessman, and the founder of the Universal Church of the Kingdom of God (UCKG).
-He is the owner and chairman of the third-largest television network in Brazil, Record, along with Grupo Record since 1989, which he founded after he bought the network.
+In 1989 he became the owner and chairman of the third-largest television network in Brazil, Record, and of Grupo Record, which he founded after he bought the network.

 Early life

 Edir Macedo was born on February 18, 1945, in Rio de Janeiro, Brazil.
-He was the fourth child born to Henrique Bezerra and Eugenia de Macedo Bezerra - Dona Geninha.
+He was the fourth child of Henrique Bezerra and Eugenia de Macedo Bezerra, known as Dona Geninha.

-Macedo's website stated that he has degrees in theology from the Evangelical School of Theology "United Seminar", and the Faculty of Theological Education in the state of São Paulo (Fatebom); a doctorate in theology, Christian philosophy, an honorary degree in Divinity, a Master's degree in Theological Science received through the Federación Evangélica Española de Entidades Religiosas (F.E.E.D.E.R) in Madrid, Spain.
+According to Macedo’s website, he holds degrees in theology from the Evangelical School of Theology “United Seminar” and the Faculty of Theological Education in the State of São Paulo (Fatebom).
+The website also states that he received a doctorate in theology and Christian philosophy, an honorary degree in divinity, and a master’s degree in theological science through the Federación Evangélica Española de Entidades Religiosas (F.E.E.D.E.R) in Madrid, Spain.

-The reference to FEEDER may be an error; it is cited with a question mark in the biography, and there is an organisation called Federación de Entidades Religiosas Evangélicas de España (FEREDE).
-FEEDER appears only to be referenced in association with Macedo.
-The FEREDE in 2021 refused membership to the Comunidad Cristiana del Espíritu Santo, also known as Familia Unida or "Christian Help Centre", associated with the UCKG.
+The reference to FEEDER may be an error.
+In the biography it appears with a question mark, and an organization with a similar name exists: the Federación de Entidades Religiosas Evangélicas de España (FEREDE).
+FEEDER appears to be referenced only in connection with Macedo.
+In 2021, FEREDE refused membership to the Comunidad Cristiana del Espíritu Santo, also known as Familia Unida or the Christian Help Centre, which is associated with the Universal Church of the Kingdom of God.

 Career

-In 1963 he began a career as a civil servant, initially working with the state-run lottery of Rio de Janeiro, Loterj, and also at the Brazilian Institute of Geography and Statistics, IBGE, as a researcher in the economic census of 1970.

 Macedo was raised Catholic, but by 1965 converted to Pentecostalism, after an invitation from his sister to Igreja Cristã de Nova Vida.

 In 1975, Macedo founded a Pentecostal church with Romildo Ribeiro Soares, Cruzada do Caminho Eterno.
 After an argument, the two separated.

 In 1977, Macedo founded with others the Universal Church of the Kingdom of God in Rio de Janeiro state, Brazil.

 In 1989 he bought the free-to-air commercial television network Record and in the same year he founded Grupo Record.
 In 2007 he founded the 24-hour free-to-air news channel Record News.

-His rapidly growing religious movement and his teaching of prosperity theology have been a source of controversy.
-His sermons partly focus on freeing his followers from unclean spirits that oppress them, which manifest in them, and are cast out in the name of Jesus, for them to overcome their problems.
-His views about other faiths, particularly Catholicism, are also controversial.
-In 1992 he spent eleven days in jail on accusations of charlatanism.
-There were several protests, with his religious followers camping in front of the police precinct he was held in, according to his autobiography "Nothing to Lose".
-His prosperity theology is used by church leaders to justify his lifestyle, "If I preach prosperity and my clothes are ragged, who will follow me?"
+Macedo’s rapidly expanding religious movement and his promotion of prosperity theology have been controversial.
+His sermons often focus on the idea that followers may be oppressed by unclean spirits, which he teaches can manifest in individuals and be expelled in the name of Jesus in order to overcome personal problems.

+His views on other religions, particularly Catholicism, have also been a source of controversy.
+In 1992, Macedo spent eleven days in jail on accusations of charlatanism.
+According to his autobiography Nothing to Lose, several protests took place during this time, and supporters camped outside the police station where he was being held.

+Macedo’s prosperity theology has also been cited by church leaders in discussions of his lifestyle.
+One reported statement attributed to him is: “If I preach prosperity and my clothes are ragged, who will follow me?”